neurodata/neurodata.io/content/about/agreements.md

 ---
-$title@: Commitments & Agreements
+$title@: Commitments
 $order: 5
 ---

 [TOC]

-The below commitments and agreements are designed to facilitate each of us individually and collectively succeeding at our mission while in mind, body, spirit alignment.
-They are in a continual process of refinement; in life, work, and science, we experiment, learn, and grow.
-Note that these commitments and agreements *augment*, and therefore do not replace, official JHU policies, including:
+The below commitments are designed to facilitate each of us individually and collectively flourishing.
+They are in a continual process of refinement; in all aspepcts of life (including work and science), we experiment, learn, and grow.
+These commitments *augment*, and therefore do not replace, official JHU policies, including:

 1. The rights and responsibilities of all JHU students (documented [here](http://web.jhu.edu/administration/provost/docs/Rights_Responsibilities_Final.pdf)).
 2. JHU advisor-PhD student relationships commitments set forth by the [University Provost](https://provost.jhu.edu/wp-content/uploads/sites/4/2019/08/JHU-Mentorship-Commitments-of-Faculty-Advisors-and-PhD-Students.pdf).
 3. [University's policies on Academic Freedom](http://web.jhu.edu/administration/provost/initiatives/academicfreedom/AcademicFreedomatJohnsHopkins.pdf).

-Joining the lab, which is made official by signing documents with JHU where JHU commits to you, amounts to also agreeing to all of the below core commitments and agreements.
-If any individual is not acting in a fashion that is consistent with the NeuroData family commitments or agreements, that indicates that our environment is not adequately supportive of their flourishing, and therefore, we will seek to find something more in alignment with them (which could happen by modifying the commitments and agreements, or supporting them to find an opportunity that is more supportive of them).
+Joining the lab, which is made official by signing documents with JHU where JHU commits to you, amounts to also agreeing to all of the below core commitments.
+If any individual is not acting in a fashion that is in alignment with  these commitments, that indicates that our environment is not adequately supportive of their flourishing, and therefore, we will seek to find something more in alignment with them (which could happen by modifying the commitments, or supporting them to find an opportunity that is more supportive of them).

 The expectation is that each of us meet all of these commitments 90% of the time.

-In the event it seems that anybody in NeuroData is not in aligment with these agreements, Jovo will candidly and compassionate share his perspective with said person, owning his part and acknowledging all stories and feelings as such.
-Such conversations may lead to changes in perspectives, behaviors, and roles for all relevant stakeholders.

-## Jovo
+## Principal Investigators

 ### Commitments

 For everybody in [NeuroData](https://neurodata.io/about/team/), for the duration of your tenure as a team member: